Contact us

 Sono-HSG

-Filling the uterine cavity with fluid allows for optimal visualization of the cavity, very similar to that obtained with hysteroscopy, and allows for the detection of intrauterine findings such as adhesions and polyps.
+Sonohysterosalpingography is a diagnostic procedure in which sterile saline or a specialized foam is gently instilled into the uterine cavity and fallopian tubes.
+Filling the uterine cavity with fluid enables high-resolution imaging of the uterine lining, similar in quality to that achieved with hysteroscopy.
+This allows for the detection of intrauterine abnormalities such as adhesions and polyps.

 Diagnostic hysteroscopy